 Home extensions can buy homeowners years of time before relocation becomes a necessity, and illegal building is a frighteningly common discovery for building inspectors.
 When these homeowners are prepared to sell, the subsequent owners of their property can face very real consequences.
-Not only are these modifications against the law, they’re also fraught with risk.
-To further complicate matters, buyers who purchase properties which have been modified through illegal building will be held accountable for the presence of such work.
+Not only are these modifications against the law, but they’re also fraught with risk.
+To further complicate matters, buyers who purchase properties that have been modified through illegal building will be held accountable for the presence of such work.

 The Hidden Costs of Illegal Building

-Whether you’re living in a home which you plan to expand or are considering the purchase of a home which has been modified, you will be responsible for not only rectifying the problems through corrective renovations, but also for any incidents which occur as a result of illegal building.
+Whether you’re living in a home which you plan to expand or are considering the purchase of a home that has been modified, you will be responsible for not only rectifying the problems through corrective renovations but also for any incidents which occur as a result of illegal building.

 At first, opting to modify or extend a home without obtaining council approval or hiring licensed trade professionals can seem like a reasonable way of saving money.
 These extensions and modifications can be cheaper at first, requiring a much smaller up-front investment than the same renovations or modifications would cost if they were carried out according to the law.

 In cases of illegal building work which has already been completed, obtaining retroactive council approval may also not be an option.
 Existing modifications which are not subject to retroactive council approval will have to be removed, and any subsequent modifications must be completed to the specifications of the council.

 Risks Assumed in Relation to Illegal Building

-Aside from the risks related to corrective renovations and incident liability, owners who live in homes which have been illegally modified or the new buyers of those properties also assume another set of risks.
+Aside from the risks related to corrective renovations and incident liability, owners who live in homes that have been illegally modified or the new buyers of those properties also assume another set of risks.

 Structural damage, drainage issues, electrical faults and plumbing errors are just a few of the problems which property owners and new buyers can encounter when dealing with illegal building and modification.
 To further complicate the issue, new buyers may not be aware of these illegal modifications if the seller chooses not to disclose them at the time of sale.

 The best and most reliable way of avoiding problems originating from illegal building and home extensions is to obtain a full building inspection report.
 This can help prospective buyers make more informed decisions during the purchasing process, and provide existing owners with a more comprehensive overview of the work which will need to be corrected on their properties.

-Houspect Building Inspections– Buy, Build, Invest and Sell with Confidence
+Houspect Building Inspections Perth And WA– Buy, Build, Invest and Sell with Confidence